cehbrecht/tgif-ai-2024-10/slides.md

 ## Conclusion
 - AI is a rapidly evolving field that began with basic models like the perceptron.
-- Today, AI technologies like CNNs, RNNs, and Transformers are shaping innovations in various industries.
+- Today, AI technologies like CNNs, RNNs, GANs, and Transformers are shaping innovations in various industries.
 - **Future potential:** AGI (Artificial General Intelligence), ethical concerns, the role of AI in society.